LemesoftNostalgic/sprint-o-matic/README.md

 ### Web application

 Use the web version if you want to just try the application quickly.
-The web application is a bit slow, and it doesn't have the background music, but it is always up-to date.
+The web application works quite ok with the modern browsers, except for the sound quality, that varies.
+However, the web version is always up-to date.

-It can also be tried out with Android phones, but it is fast enough only with the best smartphones.
+The web app can also be tried out with phones, at least Android, but the speed is not that good on an average smartphones.

   * [Web application starts here](https://lemesoftnostalgic.github.io/sprint-o-matic/)